Make your own commitment first

 If a MAYBE; discuss the various options for giving, mention the Leadership Breakfast for donors of $2,500 and up, and a possible Leadership Giving event in their city.

 If a NO; emphasize participation (in 2014-2015, gifts of $250 or less accounted for $80,000 and 668 donors gave $100 or less), revisit Kenyon’s status among peer colleges, and ultimately thank them for their time.

 Remind them they can give safely and securely through the website at anytime, http://gift.kenyon.edu.
 If they don’t feel comfortable giving online, try to get a dollar amount for their pledge or gift.

 What should I do if I get an answering machine or voice mail?

 Tip: Message machine strategy

 If you find a call doesn’t suit the donors, or you are having a hard time reaching the prospect by phone, send an email, online postcard(link to online postcard) or a hand written note—any communication is better than no communication!!

 How should I follow up?

 Tip: We can never say thank you enough, even if you are thanking the parent for their time.
-Send follow up e-mail, online postcard (link to postcard page), or note, even if the prospect said no, didn’t specify an amount, or pledge at the level they were asked.
+Send follow up email, online postcard, or note, even if the prospect said no, didn’t specify an amount, or pledge at the level they were asked.
 Offer to give feedback you receive from the call, either from the prospect or observations you have made in the process, to the College.
 And, finally, don’t forget to follow up with the College about your conversation, no matter the outcome.
 The more information we have, the better prepared we can be for the next year!